Leonard Peltier: Trial

 On December 22, 1975, Peltier was named to the FBI Ten Most Wanted Fugitives list.
-On February 6, 1976, Peltier was arrested along with Frank Blackhorse, by the Royal Canadian Mounted Police in Hinton, Alberta, Canada at the Smallboy's Reserve/Smallboy Camp, transported to Calgary, Alberta and taken to the Oakalla Prison Farm in Vancouver, British Columbia.
+On February 6, 1976, Peltier was arrested along with Frank Blackhorse by the Royal Canadian Mounted Police in Hinton, Alberta, Canada at the Smallboy Camp, transported to Calgary, Alberta and taken to the Oakalla Prison Farm in Vancouver, British Columbia.

 In December 1976, Peltier was extradited from Canada based on documents submitted by the FBI.
 Warren Allmand, Canada's Solicitor General at the time, later stated that these documents contained false information.
 (Blackhorse was also extradited to the United States, but charges against him related to the reservation shootout were dropped.)
 One of the documents relied on in Peltier's extradition was an affidavit signed by Myrtle Poor Bear, a Native American woman local to the area near Pine Ridge Reservation.
-While Poor Bear stated that she was Peltier's girlfriend during that time and watched the killings, Peltier and others at the scene said that Poor Bear did not know Peltier and was not present during the murders.
-Poor Bear later admitted to lying to the FBI, but said that the agents interviewing her had coerced her into making the claims.
+While Poor Bear stated that she was Peltier's girlfriend during that time and had watched the killings, Peltier and others at the scene said that Poor Bear did not know Peltier and was not present during the murders.
+Poor Bear later admitted to lying to the FBI, but said the agents interviewing her had coerced her into making the claims.
 When Poor Bear tried to testify against the FBI, the judge barred her testimony because of mental incompetence.
+However, the Canadian government later reviewed the extradition and concluded it had been lawful since "the circumstantial evidence presented at the extradition hearing, taken alone, constituted sufficient evidence to justify Mr. Peltier's committal on two murder charges."

 Peltier fought extradition to the United States.
-Robideau and Butler were acquitted on grounds of self-defense by a federal jury in Cedar Rapids, Iowa.
-Peltier returned too late to be tried with Robideau and Butler, and he was subsequently tried separately.
+Robideau and Butler were acquitted on grounds of self-defense by a federal jury in Cedar Rapids, Iowa since the forensic evidence showed they had not been the ones to execute the agents and the government had no witnesses at the time who could prove they knew they were attacking FBI officers.
+This was not the case in Peltier's trial, where the FBI had forensic evidence and eyewitnesses that together linked Peltier directly to the killings of the officers.

 Peltier's trial was held in Fargo, North Dakota, where a jury convicted him of the murders of Coler and Williams.
-Unlike the testimony in the trial for Butler and Robideau, the jury was informed that the two FBI agents were killed by close-range shots to their heads, when they were already defenseless due to previous gunshot wounds.
-Consequently, Peltier could not submit a self-defense testimony that may have resulted in an acquittal.
+Unlike in the trial for Butler and Robideau, the FBI produced forensic evidence that the two FBI agents were killed by close-range shots to their heads, when they were already defenseless because of previous gunshot wounds.
+Consequently, Peltier could not submit a self-defense testimony like the other activists had.
 The jury was also shown autopsy and crime scene photographs of the two agents, which had not been shown to the jury at Cedar Rapids.
 In April 1977, Peltier was convicted and sentenced to two consecutive life sentences.